 Uruguayan minors travelling to NZ with an eTA

-Children may also require an NZeTA.
-Since the eTA is an individual process, therefore every traveller, regardless of their age, should acquire an eTA for NZ.
+Children also require an NZeTA.
+Since the eTA is an individual process, every traveller, regardless of their age, should acquire an eTA for NZ.

 Minors from Uruguay can travel with their passport and their respective NZeTA for children.

-The application process for an NZ eTA on behalf of a minor is quite simple and it follows the same guidelines as the for an adult.
-In this case, the visa waiver for New Zealand offers Uruguayan minors the same period of stay of up to 90 days.
+The application process for an NZ eTA on behalf of a minor is quite simple and it follows the same guidelines.
+In this case, the visa waiver for New Zealand offers Uruguayan minors the same 90-day allowance.

-During the completion of the online form, the applicant may be asked for additional questions.
-Most of them can be related to an individual’s health and of good character, demanding that Uruguayan travellers do not have a criminal background.
+During the completion of the online form, the applicant is asked questions relating to health and good character, demanding that Uruguayan travellers do not have a criminal background.

 After choosing an itinerary and completing an eTA New Zealand, Uruguayan travellers may have to obtain medical clearance depending on the condition of the passenger(s).